DanyJoly/danyjoly.github.io/_posts/2018-03-31-file-encryption-with-password.md

 You can also see how I use it to do simple file encryption with the [go-filecrypt](https://github.com/DanyJoly/go-filecrypt) project.

 # Limitations
-## Not suitable for stream encryption
+## (Feature) Not suitable for stream encryption
 The protocol format puts the padding at the start of the encrypted content.
 That is impractical for stream encryption as you don't necessarily know the content length of a data stream in advance.
 If you do know the full size of the data though, appending the padding leads to a simpler implementation for both encryption and decryption.

 If you need stream encryption, you could put the digest, the padding and its length at the end of the encrypted content.
 There are a few implementation bugs to be careful about when you'll read the data back though, assuming that you'll also support reading from a stream.

-## MAC-then-encrypt or encrypt-then-MAC?
-Just like VeraCrypt/TrueCrypt, I pack the digest along with the content.
-AES in XTS mode still being tamperable, it's possible in theory to tamper the data so that both the digest and the content match.
-From what I understand, this is not something likely, but if you have a way to hash the encrypted content and then keep the digest elsewhere securely, it's a better solution.
-It seemed rather impractical in the case of an encrypted file to pass along though so I don't think this would apply to this problem.
-I'm also assuming that if a better option existed, VeraCrypt/TrueCrypt would have done so already.

-See a conversation about this point of contention [here](https://crypto.stackexchange.com/questions/202/should-we-mac-then-encrypt-or-encrypt-then-mac).
+## (Security) Not suitable as a communication protocol
+Just like VeraCrypt/TrueCrypt, I make a digest on the plaintext and then I encrypt it along with the plaintext.
+While this is fine for file or disk encryption and such, it's unsafe for client-server communication.
+If you need secure communication, use [ssh](https://en.wikipedia.org/wiki/Secure_Shell).

+Designing a secure client-server communication protocol is quite a bit more difficult.
+Hackers have found plenty of clever tricks to make a server reveal information about the plaintext.
+A server *has* the correct AES-key / password and therefore it can reveal information about the plaintext through clever queries from a hacker, which can then be used to break the encryption.

+Examples of such types of attacks [here](https://en.wikipedia.org/wiki/Padding_oracle_attack),  [here](https://moxie.org/blog/the-cryptographic-doom-principle/) and [here](https://crypto.stackexchange.com/questions/202/should-we-mac-then-encrypt-or-encrypt-then-mac).

 # References